Monday, 5 August 2024

 is that so many of us doubt, deep down, that we are loved by God.

-and her message was that ‘God loves you, get over it!’
+that ‘God loves you, get over it!’

-But what if you can’t?
+But… what if you can’t?
 What if I can’t?

 What if, in my heart of hearts, I feel that I am unlovable, even by God?